Educational, Inspiring And Informative

 - Any number over (more than) nine is written numerically.
 E.g. seven, 42, 188, seven ways, 11 tips.
 (Unless it is the first word in a sentence.
 E.g. Ninety years ago.)

 - DO NOT put words in caps, bold or underline for emphasis.
-To emphasis a point – please italicize..
+To emphasize a point – please italicize.

 - When using commas in a list, do not use a comma after the last item before the “and” or “or.”